micloudon/dockerdjango/README.md

         **my container name is 'docker_web_1'
         *my app name is hello

-A new folder will be created
+A new folder will be created.

 You may need to update your permissions: